b69liu/bankAccount/README.md

 ```

 ## Instructions
 1. open the project directory
 2. run "npm install"
+3. set environment variable DATABASE_CONNECT_STRING to your mongodb url
-3. run "npm start" to start the server
+4. run "npm start" to start the server
-4. Use the postman to interact with
+5. Use the postman to interact with